Agriculture in Mexico: Agricultural trade

 Export of agricultural products to the United States is particularly important, especially since the implementation of NAFTA.
 While only about twelve percent of United States agricultural exports go to Mexico, about sixty percent of Mexico agricultural exports go to the United States.
 Mexico’s growing population has made the country a net importer of grains.
 Under NAFTA, the US has an advantage in the production of corn but Mexico has the advantage in the production of vegetables, fruits and beverages.
 The two fastest growing exports to the US are winter fruits and vegetables as well as fruit juices and fresh flowers.
 Two important products for export to the United States are avocados and tomatoes.
 The US prohibited import of Mexican avocados for over eighty years for hygienic reasons.
 In 1997, began to allow import of avocados from Michoacán.
 Most of the imported tomatoes eaten in the United States now come from Mexico.
-Mexico is the seventh largest corn producer in the world.
-Mexico is also a global leader in mango exports.
-In 2023, the country exported over 450,000 metric tons of mangoes, generating approximately US $575 million in revenue.
-In 2024, exports reached 442,000 metric tons, with nearly 90% of the export value coming from shipments to the United States.
-Other major markets include Canada, Europe, Japan, and South Korea.
-The most exported mango varieties are Tommy Atkins, Ataúlfo, Kent, and Keitt, favored for their sweetness and longer shelf life.
-Mexico's success in mango exports is driven by its favorable climate, modern packaging and cold-chain logistics, proximity to major markets, and strong institutional support.